-Will “Buck” Ewing cut signature display
+Will “Buck” Ewing Cut Signature Display

-William “Buck” Ewing (October 17, 1859 – October 20, 1906) was an American Major League Baseball player and manager, and is widely regarded as the best catcher of his era and is often argued as one of the best players of the 19th century.
+William “Buck” Ewing (October 17, 1859 – October 20, 1906) was an American Major League Baseball player and manager, and is widely regarded as the best catcher of his era and is often argued as one of the best players of the 19th Century.
 Ewing was the man of whom it was said, “He handed the ball to the second baseman from the batter’s box.”

+Primarily a catcher, Ewing was versatile enough to play all nine positions, which he did, and fast enough to steal 354 bases.
+He hit .300 in ten different seasons.
 Playing until 1897 with the New York Giants, Cleveland Spiders and Cincinnati Reds, Ewing posted consistently superb offensive numbers.
-Arguably his best season was in 1893 with the Spiders when he batted .344 with 6 home runs, 122 RBI, 47 stolen bases and 117 runs.
+Arguably, his best season was in 1893 with the Spiders when he batted .344 with 6 home runs, 122 RBI, 47 stolen bases and 117 runs.

-In the first elections to the Baseball Hall of Fame, he and Cap Anson led all 19th century players.
+In the first elections to the Baseball Hall of Fame, he and Cap Anson led all 19th Century players.
 Three years later, in 1939 they were among the first 19th century players elected and Ewing became the first member who was primarily a catcher.

 Included is a Letter of Authenticity from the Joe DiMaggio Estate.